VelaCore-VEC/VelaCore-contracts/README.md

-# VelaCore-contracts
+# VelaCore Contracts

-Smart contracts for the VelaCore ecosystem deployed on BNB Smart Chain.
+This repository contains the smart contracts for the VelaCore token ecosystem deployed on the BNB Smart Chain.

+## Contracts

+- VelaCoreToken.sol — BEP20 token contract for the VelaCore project.

+## Network

+BNB Smart Chain Testnet

+## License

+MIT License